harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/upload-artifacts-to-sonatype-nexus.md

 ## Use the Nexus Publish plugin

 <Tabs>
   <TabItem value="Visual" label="Visual">

 1. In your CI pipeline's **Build** stage, add a [Plugin step](../use-drone-plugins/plugin-step-settings-reference.md).
 2. Enter a **Name** and optional **Description**.
 3. For **Container Registry**, select a [Docker connector](/docs/platform/connectors/cloud-providers/ref-cloud-providers/docker-registry-connector-settings-reference).
 4. In the **Image** field, enter `harnesscommunity/publish-nexus-repository:1.1.1`.
-5. Under **Optional Configuration**, add **Settings** to configure the Nexus Publisher plugin's properties, as described in the following table.
+5. Under **Optional Configuration**, add **Settings** to configure the Nexus Publisher plugin's properties as described in the following table.

 | Keys | Type | Description | Value example |
 | - | - | - | - |